fwartner/n8n-lexware-office/README.md

 ## Changelog

 ### Latest Updates
+- **NEW**: Enhanced File endpoints with comprehensive file management capabilities
+- **NEW**: Advanced file filtering, categorization, and e-invoice support
+- **NEW**: Support for all file types including business documents, images, and archives
+- **NEW**: File access control, processing status tracking, and metadata management
 - **NEW**: Enhanced Event Subscription endpoints with comprehensive webhook management
 - **NEW**: Advanced filtering, search, and security features for event subscriptions
 - **NEW**: Support for all Lexware business event types with comprehensive coverage